jac-uk/documentation/docs/developer-guide/software-development-process.md

 5. At any point from the pull request being created it needs 1+ approvals from in-house developers, both contractors, product owner and User Testing Group.

-5. When the code review has been approved and the pull request ahs passed user testing the code can be merged into the main branch and gets automatically deployed to Staging.
+5. When the code review has been approved and the pull request has passed user testing the code can be merged into the main branch and gets automatically deployed to Staging.

 ---